 The workshop has been designed with B2+ English users in mind.

-No. This is a live event that won’t be recorded.
-You’ll receive a PDF workbook containing the most important information from the workshop.
+No. These are live events that won’t be recorded.
+You’ll receive a PDF workbook containing the most important information from the live sessions.

 What technology do I need?